eryph-org/eryph-api-spec/specification/common/README.md

-# Eryph Identity API Spec
+# Eryph Common API Spec

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for the eryph identity API.
+This is the AutoRest configuration file for the eryph common API.

 ---